Skip to main content

 IV.
 COMMUNITY RELATIONS AND BUSINESS OUTREACH

-Support and engage with Corporate College and Development (Ivy Tech Foundations).
+• Support and engage with Development (Ivy Tech Foundations).

 MINIMUM QUALIFICATIONS:

-• Is a Registered Nurse and in good standing in the State of Indiana and has a minimum of two years licensed nursing experience, of which at least one year must be in the provision of long-term care services, and
+• Has a minimum of two years of licensed nursing experience, of which at least one year must be in the provision of long-term care services

-• Has completed Indiana Department of Health Train-the-Trainer (can complete upon hire)
+• Completed the Indiana Department of Health Train-the-Trainer

 Ivy Tech Community College is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, Ivy Tech Community College does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College’s Title IX Coordinator or to the US Department of Education Office of Civil Rights.